wolfgangr/SDM2rrd/README.md

 * need to integrate **Modbus MultiMaster** counter for my **voltronic infini 10k grid compensation** setup
 * want it in a configurable way
 * want to integrate it with other rrd
+* combine rrd for high volume, high time resolution and fast and simple plotting, and SQL for long time archives and sophisticated queries
 So I have to find my way between narrow banded rrd frontned and full fledged freedom of turing capable language.
 I decided for last and